 How Important Is the Angle?

-Thin angles--like the 10 degree Wusthof santokus--typically perform beautifully, but the thinness of the bevel makes the knife less durable and more prone to chipping and breaking, making these knives best for vegetable prepping and cutting softer foods in general.
+Thin angles--like the 10 degree Wusthof santokus--typically perform beautifully, but the thinness of the bevel makes the knife less durable and more prone to chipping and breaking, making these knives best for vegetable prepping and softer foods in general.
 Though softer German steel is a good candidate for a thinner blade (because it's more durable), some people don't want this.

 However, if you're sharpening all your blades to 15 degrees because you didn't know your knife had a different bevel, then you should decide if this is the angle you want.